 Just for the record darling, not all positive change feels positive at the beginningS.C Lourie

-Managing cat travel means getting ahead of the game before the game begins.
+In considering how to travel with a cat you need to get ahead of the game before the game begins.
 When we say start early, we don’t mean age, we mean now.
 It takes time to train your cat, yourself, and your family.
 The more time you have, the better the outcome for all.
 Start early, really early, like today.

 Understand Your Cat